wesm/argh/README.md

 # argh: Activity Reporter for GitHub

+> This is an AI-generated tool created as a one-off hackathon project.

 A comprehensive GitHub activity tracking and reporting solution consisting of two integrated components:

 1. **argh-sync**: A Go-based tool for scraping GitHub issue activity from multiple repositories into a local SQLite database with support for incremental updates